 Group Support: weekly large group sessions

 Large group activities most closely reflect a classroom environment.
 Large group can be viewed as the most challenging environment under a controlled setting.
 The goal is to further expand behavioral generalization to a more naturalistic setting.
 Socialization as well as instructive activities occurs in the large group .

-There is an active interplay (feedback loop) between Naturalistic Observation, Individual Counseling, Small Group, and Large Group.
+There is an active interplay (feedback loop) between Naturalistic Observation, Individual Sessions, Small Group, and Large Group.